rust-lang/blog.rust-lang.org/content/rust-debugging-survey-2026-results/index.md

 - Fixing the way collections (such as `HashMap`) are represented by debuggers so they show their contents, rather than their implementation details
-- Fixing the way string types (such as `String` and `CString`) are represented by debuggers so they render as text, rather than heir implementation details
+- Fixing the way string types (such as `String` and `CString`) are represented by debuggers so they render as text, rather than their implementation details
 - Improving the `async` debugging experience, particularly with stack traces
 - Improving stepping through certain state machines (such as iterators and `Future`s)